databio/pypiper/doc/source/commands.rst

-Commands
+Pypiper Functions
 =========================

-The key things you need to know that the ``PipelineManager`` can do are:
+Pypiper is simple, but powerful.
+You only need 3 functions to get started. ``PipelineManager`` can do:

 .. currentmodule:: pypiper.pypiper.PipelineManager
 .. autosummary::